 Imagine you have been in a relationship and in love with your partner.
 In your mind, all has been going pretty good.
 But one day you learn that your partner is sleeping with someone else and has been lying to you for quite some time.
 You live together so it’s an entangled mess and to top it off, you had just quit your job and gone back to school so you don’t have any income and have taken on serious debt for your education.
 Sounds like a great recipe for depression, doesn’t it?

-You would sit in meditation and recognize and feel all the hard emotions and feelings.
-If your mind begins to entertain thoughts of self depreciation, the higher self would need to immediately cut those off.
-When attending to the feelings, that’s almost all that you do.
+Sit in meditation, recognize and feel all the hard emotions and feelings.
+If your mind begins to entertain thoughts of self depreciation, the higher self needs to immediately cut those off.
+When attending to your feelings, that’s almost all that you do.
 You give them space and don’t rush through them.
 This step can be painful and so we often try to avoid it.
 But if we avoid it, we actually prolong it.
 So best practice is to recognize we have hurt in us and get to the business of feeling it.

 Have faith that it will subside and we will be free to do other things.
 Likely it will resurface because it is susceptible to triggers from within and outside cues.
 But each successive visit within will likely be easier and a little faster.

 The masculine has another role in moving out of depression and that is to be the action planner.
 The worst thing you can do besides ignoring your feelings is remaining stationary and not doing anything.
 Action and movement are the enemies of depression so use your reasoning mind to figure out what you can do with your time and energy.

 Exercise is really one of the best things to do to counter depression.
 The endorphins released during and following a good exercise session really help elevate us out of the heavy physical state of depression.